ardnep/ntu-sc1015-mini-project/README.md

 3. Clustering with New Parameters

 ### 6. [Data Driven Insights and Conclusion](https://github.com/ardnep/ntu-sc1015-mini-project/blob/a1e85b5ec7fdeeaca5ddf6c4cdc55a9e95874124/Part_5_Data_Driven_Insights.ipynb)
-Here, we re-combined our variables related to success and variables related to conventionality to see if there are any differences between outliers and non-outliers.
+Here, we re-combined our variables related to success and the clustered variables related to conventionality to see if there are any differences between outliers and non-outliers.
 We performed a comparative Exploratory Data Analysis on the outliers vs. non-outliers to see if we can infer anything from the similarities and differences.

 We found that there were no difference in the distribution of the Salary or the Job Satisfaction among Outliers and Non-outliers (Conventional individuals and non-conventional individuals).
 So, we concluded that unconventionality might NOT be an indicator of success.